dvlbhanderi/Kali-p1/README.md

 ```
 spark-submit random_forest.py --mode test --filename_path /path/to/filename --data_path /path/to/data --save_path /path/to/store  --model_path /path/to/load/model --exec_mem '20G' --driver_mem '40G' --result_mem '12G'
 ```

-This script implements random forest algorithm on the given dataset to generate predictions.

-It is divided into following steps :-
-1. Configuring the spark session.
-2. Reading the training files.
-3. Preprocessing the training files.
-4. Converting the training files rdd to dataframe for further operation.
-5. Saving the dataframe formed as parquet file on google cloud.
-6. Getting the count vector of the training data.
-7. Saving the transformed training data and count vectorizer as parquet file on google cloud.
-8. Type casting the column 'label' in the training data to 'int' type before training the model.
-9. Training the random forest model.
-10. Saving the obtained model as parquet file on google cloud.
-11. Reading the testing files.
-12. Preprocessing the testing files.
-13. Converting the testing file rdd to dataframe.
-14. Transforming the testing file rdd using countvectorizer.
-15. Saving the transformed testing file as a parquet file on google cloud.
-16. Getting the predictions.
-17. Saving the predictions on google cloud.

 For more information on random forest refer 'References' section.